Griswold Cookware

 Home

 Welcome to the blog!
-Here you’ll find all sorts of information, history, information and stories about vintage cast iron cookware made by many manufacturers – not just Griswold, though I love Griswold!
+Here you’ll find all sorts of information, history, information, and stories about vintage cast iron cookware made by many manufacturers – not just Griswold, though I love Griswold cookware.
 You’ll also meet some collectors and have a chance to view their collections.
+Over the years I have blogged and written about vintage cast iron cookware – you can read more about my interest in vintage cast iron here.
+The purpose of this site is to preserve some of those writings, as well as to share additional information and photos as time permits.

-If you’ve reached the site because you are looking for information about the identification, age, or value of your own old cast iron cookware, please take a look at the “Learn About Your Iron” page on this site.
+If you’ve reached this site because you are looking for information about the identification, age, or value of your own old cast iron cookware, please read the “Learn About Your Iron” page on this site.
 Just a small amount of work on your part will reward you with an abundance of information.